scscodes/family-oriented/docs/READTHEDOCS.md

 ## General Rules
 - For local development, expect a Windows-based environment; use CMD/powershell-compatible commands and syntax
+- For cli commands, prefer one per line
 - Keep changes constrained to the task at hand
 - Avoid sweeping changes unless directed
 - Prioritize accessibility compliance in all changes (WCAG standards)